explore

 FYI: The road to the Falls Creek Falls trailhead is closed from Dec 1st – April 1st, so if you go during that time, add an extra 4 miles of road walking to your hike.

-4. Best Spring Hikes In Washington – Mount Storm King
+4. Mount Storm King

-One of my favorite places to head in the spring to get my hiking legs back into shape is Mount Storm King on the Olympic Peninsula!
-Storm King is a classic Washington State hike that never ceases to amaze.
-The hike is a relatively short 4ish miles round trip, but with over 2000 feet in elevation gain and a few scrambles toward the top, it’s no walk in the park.
-The physical challenge is a great way to sweat out any pent up energy from the long dark winter months.
-But more importantly, the view from the top is sure to get you excited for the hiking season to come!
+This Olympic National Park hike is a relatively short hike at 4ish miles round trip, but with over 2000 feet of elevation gain and a few scrambles toward the top, itโ€™s no walk in the park.
+The physical challenge is hard work but a great way to sweat out any pent up energy from the long dark winter months.

 Distance: 4 miles